mralgorithm2000/job-runner/README.md

 ```

 The changeJobRunnerStatus function takes the job ID and the desired status as arguments.
---You can change a job with a status of "queued" or "retrying" to "paused".
+-- You can change a job with a status of "queued" or "retrying" to "paused".
---You can also change a job with a status of "paused" back to "queued".
+-- You can also change a job with a status of "paused" back to "queued".

 ### Running the Queue